What Are KOLs? Key Opinion Leader Definition, Examples & More

 Related Post: What Is An Influencer On Social Media?

-How Social Media Influencers Are The New Opinion Leaders
+How Influencers Are The New Key Opinion Leaders In Social Media

 Some companies may use the term “influencers” and “opinion leaders” interchangeably, and that’s because both terms describe individuals who have the power to engage and impact people within their spheres of influence.

 Influencers, like opinion leaders, can have a great deal of impact on consumers.
 They’re trusted among their audiences and fans, who look to them not just for entertainment, but for advice, opinions, and more.
 Where influencers are typically defined as social media personalities with large audiences, "opinion leaders" is a broader term that extends to experts in fields like science, agriculture, medicine, politics, technology, and more.

 There’s some degree of overlap between opinion leaders and influencers.
 While not all opinion leaders have the popularity and fan bases of influencers and not all influencers have expert opinions to offer, there are plenty of examples of expert influencers who are opinion leaders.

 When they promote or review products that are within their area of expertise, they're not just getting a product or brand in front of a large audience, they're offering an expert opinion or endorsement.